 Survey Plan Grants

 Survey plan grants create a comprehensive document to help communities assess the current state of their survey documentation and make informed decisions regarding future architectural survey projects.
-A survey plan is strictly related to survey and does not cover topics generally included in a larger historic preservation plan.
-A survey plan can be developed for an entire community, a neighborhood, or any defined area in need of this planning document.
+This planning document is strictly related to survey and does not cover topics generally included in a larger historic preservation plan.
+Survey plans are often developed for entire municipalities, communities, or neighborhoods, however, they are not intended for single properties.

 The survey plan evaluates previous survey work, identifies appropriate historic contexts, identifies current survey needs, and prioritizes recommendations for future survey projects.
 Survey plan grants require completion of a limited reconnaissance survey and incorporate public involvement to introduce the project and share results.

 Survey plans should be completed by consultants that are experienced and familiar with survey and planning projects.
-The selected consultant should be knowledgeable in applying the Secretary of Interior's Standards for Identification and Evaluation (https://www.nps.gov/history/local-law/arch_stnds_2.htm).
+The selected consultant should be knowledgeable in applying the Secretary of Interior's Standards for Identification and Evaluation.

-The survey consultant must attend an initial consultation with the HC-SHF Survey Specialist and Contracts Specialist at the beginning of the grant contract.
+- The survey consultant must attend an initial consultation with the Planning Specialist and Contracts Specialist at the beginning of the grant contract.
 At the meeting, whoever will be processing the financial reports and payment requests must also be present.

 Scope of Work: There is a required scope of work that must be completed for survey plan grants.
-This ensures a comprehensive document that includes public participation in the formation of the plan.
+Prior to completing the application, please keep the following scope of work requirements in mind:

-Project Area: The survey plan will cover a defined project area.
-This area needs to be identified at the time of application and demonstrated in a map outlining the project area.
+- Project Area: The survey plan will cover a defined project area.
+This needs to be identified at the time of application and demonstrated in a map outlining the project area.
 Survey plans are not intended for single properties.

 Budget: Line items must denote all the costs of the project such as contractual services or travel costs.
-Budgets must contain a calculation or reference a proposal document that contains a calculation that shows how the budget amount has been derived.
+Budgets must contain a calculation, or reference a proposal document that contains a calculation, demonstrating how the budget amount was derived.

 Award Announcement Dates: Applicants are typically notified regarding award or denial within 30-45 days of submitting a complete application.
 If additional material or information is needed from the applicant, this may be longer.
 It typically takes an additional month to complete the contracting procedure before the project can begin.